PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Experimental Data Results

 \section{Experimental Data Results}

-Using a large, multi-site fMRI dataset, we assess the result of outlier removal on the scan-rescan reproducibility of a common analysis, identification of subject-level brain networks through ICA.
+Using a large, multi-site fMRI dataset, we assess the result of outlier removal on the scan-rescan reliability of a common type of analysis.
 This section is organized as follows.
-We begin with a description of the dataset employed and show an example of the leverage and distance measures.
-We then describe how we identify subject-level brain networks through GICA and dual regression, and how we assess reproducibility of these networks.
-Finally, we quantify the improvement to reproducibility with the proposed outlier detection methods using a linear mixed model to account for subject and site effects.
+We begin with a description of the dataset employed and show an example.
+We then describe the reliability analysis.
+Finally, we quantify the improvement to reliability with the proposed outlier detection methods using a linear mixed model to account for subject and site effects.